Mcthomas777/SENS-RPyi/T_CAM_ICRS/README.md

 For the localisation error, it is based on a [publication](https://ieeexplore.ieee.org/document/1008988).
 Objective is to understand the impact of different parameters as number of detectable stars, field of view, number of pixel, and centroid error.

+##Lost In Space Approach solution

+To solve LIS problem, Astrometry is used.
+It is a software that you can find both online and also download, with a picture and a star catalog, it can find your ICRS attitude (RA/DEC).